baobabsoluciones/cornflow/docs/source/guides/deploy_solver_new.rst

             )

-Solution method
+Solver class
 ------------------

-The solution method is a subclass of the :ref:`Experiment class` and should define one additional method: ``solve``.
-Here is the implementation of a very very bad solution method for the TSP:
+Each solver is a subclass of the :ref:`Experiment class` and should define one additional method: ``solve``.
+Here is the implementation of a very very bad solver for the TSP:

 .. code-block:: python